w111liang222/lidar-slam-detection/docs/guide.md

 - SLAM                    --- pointcloud mapping or localization with LiDAR, camera and IMU.
 - Object Detection & SLAM --- running object detetcion and SLAM simultaneously.

-There modes can be configured by "Web UI => Config => Device => Mode" and click the "Upload" button to save. (this operation needs to restart LSD manually)
+These modes can be configured by "Web UI => Config => Device => Mode" and click the "Upload" button to save. (this operation needs to restart LSD manually)

 # Sensor Configure